Nobody Loves You (When You're Down and Out): Reception

 Author John Blaney calls "Nobody Loves You (When You're Down and Out)" the "signature tune" of the lost weekend.
-Bielen and Urish claim that it "captures the essence of a three o'clock in the morning, bleary-eyed, self pitying, booze-drenched interior monologue," and that it contains "a certain bravado and grandeur...that makes the weary emptiness of the verses and the impotent rage of the refrains eloquent and poignant..."
+Bielen and Urish claim that it "captures the essence of a three o'clock in the morning, bleary-eyed, self pitying, booze-drenched interior monologue," and that it contains "a certain bravado and grandeur...that makes the weary emptiness of the verses and the impotent rage of the refrains eloquent and poignant."
 Journalist Paul Du Noyer calls it a "colossal ballad" which "sounds nothing but sincere" despite being "a sprawling testament to John's cynicism and self-pity."
 According to Chip Madinger and Mark Easter, Lennon had "rarely penned more honest words in his life."
-Music critic Jimmy Nelson called it a "moment...of brutal honesty about separation and longing" in which Lennon "submits to the roiling emotions sparked by the loss of his father (who abandoned him as a child) and mother (who was killed in a traffic accident), and then his band (you may have heard about this one), and then his home life.
+Music critic Jimmy Nelson called it a "moment of brutal honesty about separation and longing."
 Pop historian Robert Rodriguez praises Jesse Ed Davis' "incredibly fluid" guitar lead.
-Ultimate Classic Rock critic Nick DeRiso called the song the most underrated song on Walls and Bridges.
-Far Out critic Tim Coffman rated it as Lennon's 2nd greatest deep cut.
+Ultimate Classic Rock critic Nick DeRiso called the song the most underrated track on Walls and Bridges.

 Other versions

-The version of the song on Menlove Ave. has altered lyrics and minimal instrumentation.
-For example, the line on Walls and Bridges "I'll scratch your back, you knife mine" was rendered as "I'll scratch your back, you scratch mine."
-Author John Blaney finds that version even more melancholy than the version on Walls and Bridges, claiming that Lennon's whistling at the beginning of the song gives the version a "sense of lonely isolation" and that Jesse Ed Davis' guitar "exacts palpable moans and cries of despair."
-Rogan believes that the Menlove Ave. version "sounds slight" compared to the Walls and Bridges version, but still feels it makes an "interesting addendum to the Lennon catalogue."
+An earlier rehearsal version of the song was issued on Menlove Ave., recorded on 13 July 1974 at Record Plant, Studio C, New York, featuring minimal instrumentation and differing lyrics.
+For example, the line on Walls and Bridges "I'll scratch your back, you knife mine" appears in the rehearsal as "I'll scratch your back, you scratch mine."

+Author John Blaney finds that rehearsal version even more melancholy than the version on Walls and Bridges, claiming that Lennon's whistling at the beginning of the song gives the version a "sense of lonely isolation" and that Jesse Ed Davis' guitar "exacts palpable moans and cries of despair."
+Rogan believes that the Menlove Ave. rehearsal "sounds slight" compared to the Walls and Bridges version, but still feels it makes an "interesting addendum to the Lennon catalogue."

-John Lennon Anthology uses yet another version of the song, which incorporates additional musicians, including keyboards, percussion and an additional guitar.
+John Lennon Anthology uses take 19, a studio outtake from the 17 July 1974 session that yielded the album master (take 23).

+A further outtake appeared as a bonus track on the 2005 remix of Walls and Bridges, presented in a mix where only Lennon's vocal and acoustic guitar are heard.